enemy100/private-cloud-raspberry/PRIVATE_CLOUD_SETUP.md

 ### **FileBrowser Permissions**

 - FileBrowser container runs as user `user` (UID/GID 1000)
-- User `robson` on host also has UID 1000
+- Your user on host should also have UID 1000
-- When configuring permissions, use `robson:robson` or `1000:1000`
+- When configuring permissions, use `user:user` or `1000:1000` (replace 'user' with your actual username)
 - The FileBrowser "admin" is just web login, doesn't affect system permissions

 ### **Permission Structure**

 ```
-robson (UID 1000) on host
+your-user (UID 1000) on host
     ↕
 user (UID 1000) in FileBrowser container
     ↕